Azure/Community-Policy/CONTRIBUTING.md

 # Community Policy repo - Contribution guide

 This repository contains custom policies contributed by the community.
-The following information is relevant to get started with contributing to this repository.

-- [**Contribution guide**](/README.md#Contributing).
-Describes the minimal guidelines for contributing.
-- [**Git tutorial**](https://guides.github.com/activities/hello-world/).
-Step by step to get you started with Git.
-- [**Useful Tools**](/1-contribution-guide/useful-tools.md#useful-tools).
-Useful resources and tools for Azure development.

 **Note:** To make sure your Azure Policy sample is added to this repository, please follow these guidelines.
 Any Azure Policy contribution PR will be **rejected** and not be merged.